kodexa-labs/aws-eks-cdk/README.md

 cdk deploy
 ```

-This process might take some time to create the infrastructure, note it will first show you the changes that will be made before making them.
+This process might take some time to create the infrastructure.
+Note it will first show you the changes that will be made before making them.

 All CDK changes will be made through a CloudFormation template.

-At the end of the deploy the command will output an AWS CLI command that will register the cluster with your local kubectl.
+At the end of the deploy, the command will output an AWS CLI command that will register the cluster with your local kubectl.

 ```bash
 Outputs: